-Within the traditional analysis of firm market power, evidence of high market power is at times conflated with the abuse of market power and measured through price increases in excess of marginal cost for consumers.42 I discuss market power and abuse of market power separately because firms can have strong market power and not abuse it.43
+Within the traditional analysis of firm market power, evidence of high market power is at times conflated with the abuse of market power and measured through price increases in excess of marginal cost for consumers.
+I discuss market power and abuse of market power separately because firms can have strong market power and not abuse it.

-While the drivers of market power are similar for traditional firms and platforms, Professor Catherine Tucker argues against the sheer amount of data as being dispositive of market dominance and instead examines the impact of data on three sources of market power.44 Network effects, switching costs, and being an 'essential facility' are all sources of market power for traditional firms and platforms that, importantly, may or may not have a direct relationship to the amount of data a company holds.
+While the drivers of market power are similar for traditional firms and platforms, Professor Catherine Tucker argues against the sheer amount of data as being dispositive of market dominance and instead examines the impact of data on three sources of market power.
+Network effects, switching costs, and being an 'essential facility' are all sources of market power for traditional firms and platforms that, importantly, may or may not have a direct relationship to the amount of data a company holds.
 In other words, a company with a large amount of data could still have low market dominance; data alone is not enough to show market dominance.

-For platforms, switching costs - or the cost for an economic actor on the exchange to switch to an alternative market to complete a transaction - is an
+For platforms, switching costs - or the cost for an economic actor on the exchange to switch to an alternative market to complete a transaction - is an important measurement of market power.
+Switching

-41 See Erika M. Douglas, Monopolization Remedies and Data Privacy, 24 VA.
+41. See Erika M. Douglas, Monopolization Remedies and Data Privacy, 24 VA.
 J.L. & TECH.
-1 (2020) at 25 (articulating a broader approach to consumer welfare include privacy as a quality consumers may care about, along with other quality factors, in assessing consumer welfare).
-See also Pasquale, supra note 22, at 1010; see also supra note 1, at 1342.
+1, 25 (2020) (articulating a broader approach to consumer welfare include privacy as a quality consumers may care about, along with other quality factors, in assessing consumer welfare); see also Pasquale, supra note 22, at 1010; supra note 1, at 1342.

-42 See Martin, Hong, and Easley, supra note 34; Marshall Steinbaum, Establishing Market and Monopoly Power in Tech Platform Antitrust Cases, 67 ANTITRUST BULL., 130 (2022); Marshall Steinbaum, Establishing Market and Monopoly Power in Tech Platform Antitrust Cases, 67 ANTITRUST BULL., 130 (2022)
+42. See Martin, Hong & Easley, supra note 34; Marshall Steinbaum, Establishing Market and Monopoly Power in Tech Platform Antitrust Cases, 67 ANTITRUST BULL.
+130, 132 (2022);

-43 See Daniel A. Crane, Market Power without Market Definition, 90 NOTRE DAME L. REV. 31 (2014) (arguing to identify the presence of market power as distinct from the abuse of that power); But see Lina M. Khan, Amazon's Antitrust Paradox, 126 YALE L. J. 710, 745 (2017) (identifying the weakness of completely disentangling the measurement of market power from the abuse of market power: firms an platforms with greater market power may make it difficult to measure abuse).
+43. See Daniel A. Crane, Market Power without Market Definition, 90 NOTRE DAME L. REV. 31 (2014) (arguing to identify the presence of market power as distinct from the abuse of that power).
+But see Lina M. Khan, Amazon's Antitrust Paradox, 126 YALE L. J. 710, 745 (2017) (identifying the weakness of completely disentangling the measurement of market power from the abuse of market power: firms an platforms with greater market power may make it difficult to measure abuse).

-44 Tucker, supra note 36, at 2 ("This paper discusses from an economics perspective whether the notion of a 'Data-opoly' makes sense, using in-depth analysis of whether large swathes of digital data are related to the typical sources of market power").
+44. Tucker, supra note 36, at 2 ("This paper discusses from an economics perspective whether the notion of a 'Data-opoly' makes sense, using in-depth analysis of whether large swathes of digital data are related to the typical sources of market power").